-In-person and remote sessions available!
+In-person and remote sessions are available !

 If you would like to learn more about self-compassion and explore some exercises and activities, the link below will take you to Kristin Neff's website.